2018 Toronto van attack: Attack

 Paramedics were immediately called to the site, and Sunnybrook Health Sciences Centre was activated as an emergency centre.

-A single police officer in traffic control capacity, TPS constable Ken Lam, intercepted the damaged van, which was stopped on the north sidewalk on Poyntz Avenue, just west of Yonge Street and two blocks south of Sheppard Avenue, about 2.3 km south of where the attack began.
-Lam stopped his cruiser near the van and confronted the suspected driver, later identified as Alek Minassian, standing near the opened driver-side door.
+A single police officer in traffic control capacity, Toronto Police Service constable Ken Lam, intercepted the damaged van, which was stopped on the north sidewalk on Poyntz Avenue, just west of Yonge Street and two blocks south of Sheppard Avenue, about 2.3 km south of where the attack began.
+Lam stopped his unmarked cruiser near the van and confronted the suspected driver, later identified as Alek Minassian, standing near the opened driver-side door.

-During the confrontation, Minassian repeatedly drew his hand from his back pocket and pointed a dark-coloured object toward the officer as if it were a pistol.
-Lam ordered Minassian to drop to the ground, while Minassian tried repeatedly to provoke the officer to kill him, demanding he be shot "in the head!" when the officer warned him he may be shot.
+During the confrontation, the driver of the van repeatedly drew his hand from his back pocket and pointed a wallet toward the officer as if it were a pistol.
+Lam ordered the driver to drop to the ground, while the driver tried repeatedly to provoke the officer to kill him, demanding he be shot "in the head!" when the officer warned him he may be shot.
 Lam then went to his cruiser and turned off its siren.
-As Minassian and Lam advanced towards each other, the officer recognized that the object in Minassian's hand was not a gun, holstered his pistol, and took out his baton to avoid the use of unnecessary lethal force.
-Minassian then dropped the object from his hand, lay down on the ground and surrendered to Lam.
+As the driver and Lam advanced towards each other, the officer recognized that the object in the driver's hand was not a gun, holstered his pistol, and took out his baton to avoid the use of unnecessary lethal force.
+The driver then dropped the object from his hand, lay down on the ground and surrendered to Lam.
 He was arrested at 1:32 p.m.

-Nine people died at the scenes.
-At 8:15 p.m., the Toronto Police Service (TPS) announced that a tenth person had died.
-An eleventh person died on October 28, 2021, after being paralyzed from neck down and never leaving the hospital.

 Victims

-The eleven victims killed in the attack were: